-171 Two respondents (an accountant and audit organisation and a national standard setter) suggested undertaking a comprehensive review of IAS 7.
-One of the respondents (an accountant and audit organisation) specified that the project should address current issues such as:

-- (a) reconciliation between the statement of cash flows and other primary financial statements; - (b) supply chain financing arrangements (including reverse factoring); - (c) misalignments of definitions of and classifications in the 'investing' and 'financing' categories with those of the final proposals following IASB's Exposure Draft General Presentation and Disclosures (PFS ED) as well as definitions in IAS 7 more generally; - (d) presentation of the cash flow statement for financial institutions; - (e) other practical issues, including addressing restricted cash and enabling a better understanding of companies' liquidity situation. - One national standard setter noted that users of financial statements consider the alignment between classification of the cash flow statement (operating/financial) with the other elements in the financial statement to be unclear. - 173 One national standard setter provided as a reason for attaching a low priority to this project that following the recent work on General Presentation and Disclosures, there seems to be little chance of pushing this topic further. - Supply chain financing (including reverse factoring) - 174 One accountant and audit organisation agreed with EFRAG that IFRS Standards do not provide specific guidance to address reverse factoring and other forms of supply chain financing.
-It supported further guidance and a project scope that goes beyond the one proposed in the RFI. - Variable and contingent consideration - One national standard setter provided as a reason for attaching a low priority to this project that it was not a pressing issue and could be dealt with by minor amendments to existing standards.
+- 162 Two respondents (an accountant and audit organisation and a national standard setter) suggested undertaking a comprehensive review of IAS 7.
+One of the respondents (an accountant and audit organisation) specified that the project should address current issues such as: - (a) reconciliation between the statement of cash flows and other primary financial statements; - (b) supply chain financing arrangements (including reverse factoring); - (c) misalignments of definitions of and classifications in the 'investing' and 'financing' categories with those of the final proposals following IASB's Exposure Draft General Presentation and Disclosures (PFS ED) as well as definitions in IAS 7 more generally; - (d) presentation of the cash flow statement for financial institutions; - (e) other practical issues, including addressing restricted cash and enabling a better understanding of companies' liquidity situation. - 163 One national standard setter noted that users of financial statements consider the alignment between classification of the cash flow statement (operating/financial) with the other elements in the financial statement to be unclear. - 164 One national standard setter provided as a reason for attaching a low priority to this project that following the recent work on General Presentation and Disclosures, there seems to be little chance of pushing this topic further.

+Supply chain financing (including reverse factoring)

+165 One accountant and audit organisation agreed with EFRAG that IFRS Standards do not provide specific guidance to address reverse factoring and other forms of supply chain financing.
+It supported further guidance and a project scope that goes beyond the one proposed in the RFI.

+Variable and contingent consideration

+166 One national standard setter provided as a reason for attaching a low priority to this project that it was not a pressing issue and could be dealt with by minor amendments to existing standards.
 Another national standard setter arguing that the project should have a high priority noted that application inconsistencies exist in this area.
 Two respondents (preparer organisation and national standard setter noted that the project could develop a consistent approach to reporting variable and contingent consideration that could be extensible to the rest of the Standards.
-One preparer organisation considered this project to be of high importance.
-They expressed the view that the amended Conceptual Framework should provide the principles to deal with this by addressing the question of what the opposite side of the entry should be when there is a variation in a liability or an asset.